wxy20850606/wxy20850606.github.io/content/posts/2025/07/love-who-i-cannot-have.md

 He said,
 > *“You’re not happy.
 You’re a positive person, and if nothing was holding you back, you would shine like the sun.
 But I can tell—you’re drowning.”*

-I cried as he spoke.
+He saw through me.
+Not my surface, but my soul.
+And I cried.
 Because I felt **understood** — not just on the surface, but in my soul.

-He said he felt called by my energy.
-That it wasn’t my body or appearance, but my energy that drew him in.
+He said my energy called him in.
+That it wasn’t about appearance — it was something deeper.

 ---